 Links to some useful translation tools

-On this page of our website, we've listed a few computer-based tools of interest to translators.
-Click on the links to the manufacturer's websites to find out more.
+On this page of my website, I've listed a few computer-based tools of interest to translators.
+Click on the links to the manufacturers' websites to find out more.
+You can also take a look at my blog to see what current developments there are in translation technology.

 memoQ from Kilgray

-This application is an increasingly popular computer-aided translation tool that we also use and recommend (at least for German/English texts, although it supports many more, including right-to-left languages like Arabic and Hebrew).
+This application is an increasingly popular computer-aided translation tool that I also use and recommend (at least for German/English texts, although it supports many more, including right-to-left languages like Arabic and Hebrew).

-It's relatively easy to work with and is an integrated package including a text-alignment module, term extraction and management, a TM module, a (quick-alignment) library feature called LiveDocs for storing your own reference sources (even PDFs), and plug-ins allowing you to use specific online dictionaries, online translation memories and machine-translation offerings (e.g. Google Translate and Asia Online).
+This CAT tool is relatively easy to work with - it won't take you long to get started.
+It's an integrated package including a text-alignment module, term extraction and management, a TM module, a (quick-alignment) feature called LiveDocs for storing your own reference sources (even PDFs and graphics), and optional plug-ins allowing you to use specific online dictionaries, online translation memories and machine-translation offerings if you wish to (e.g. Google Translate and Asia Online).

 Some links you might like to follow up: